Ashgrove, Queensland: Education

 Ashgrove State School is a government primary (Prep–6) school for boys and girls at 31 Glory Street.
 In 2018, the school had an enrolment of 785 students with 57 teachers (49 full-time equivalent) and 21 non-teaching staff (14 full-time equivalent).
 It includes a special education program.

 Oakleigh State School is a government primary (Prep–6) school for boys and girls at 47 Buxton Street.
 In 2018, the school had an enrolment of 502 students with 40 teachers (29 full-time equivalent) and 25 non-teaching staff (13 full-time equivalent).

 St Finbarr's Catholic Primary School is a Catholic primary (Prep–6) school for boys and girls at Betheden Terrace.
 In 2018, the school had an enrolment of 190 students with 21 teachers (15 full-time equivalent) and 9 non-teaching staff (4 full-time equivalent).

 Mater Dei Catholic Primary School is a Catholic primary (Prep–6) school for boys and girls at 7 Lynwood Crescent.
 In 2018, the school had an enrolment of 247 students with 20 teachers (16 full-time equivalent) and 15 non-teaching staff (8 full-time equivalent).

 Mt St Michael's College is a Catholic secondary (7–12) school for girls at 67 Elimatta Drive.
 In 2018, the school had an enrolment of 851 students with 75 teachers (67 full-time equivalent) and 41 non-teaching staff (30 full-time equivalent).

 Marist College Ashgrove is a Catholic primary and secondary (5–12) school for boys at 142 Frasers Road.
 In 2018, the school had an enrolment of 1,627 students with 136 teachers (128 full-time equivalent) and 102 non-teaching staff (92 full-time equivalent).

+There are no government secondary schools in Ashgrove.
+The nearest government secondary schools are The Gap State High School in neighbouring The Gap to the west, Kelvin Grove State College in Kelvin Grove to the south-east, and Everton Park State High School in Everton Park to the north-east.